VirtualVidhya/content-website/content/c++/exercises/functions.md

 - for more than 75 : A
 - for in between 60 and 75 : B
 - for in between 35 and 60 : C
-- for less than 35 : D
+- for less than 35 : F

 **Expected Output:**